··8 min read

 Combine the four letters and you get your type: INTJ, ENFP, ISFJ, ESTP, and so on.

-What the science actually says
+Is the MBTI scientifically valid?
+What the research actually says

 This is where the marketing diverges from the research.

-The MBTI is widely used in workplaces, coaching, and education.
-It's also one of the more contested instruments in personality psychology.
+Reliability.
 Test-retest reliability - the rate at which someone's score holds steady across two sittings - ranges from 0.39 to 0.76 across published studies (McCrae & Costa, 1989; Boyle, 1995).
-That's useful but inconsistent.
-Some axes hold up better than others.
+That's useful but inconsistent; some axes hold up better than others, and a meaningful share of people retest into a different type within weeks.

 When MBTI is genuinely useful